Tatiana Samoilova: Early life

 The only daughter of actor Yevgeny Samoilov (or Samojlov) and Zinaida Samoilova (née Levina), Samoilova was born in Leningrad on 4 May 1934.
 Soon after her birth, Samoilova's father moved the family to Moscow.
 As a young girl, Samoilova was interested in ballet and studied music with her mother.
-She attended the prestigious Stanislavsky and Nemirovich-Danchenko Music Theatre to study ballet, but chose to attend the Boris Shchukin Theatre Institute to study acting instead of pursuing the ballet career.
+She attended the prestigious Stanislavsky and Nemirovich-Danchenko Music Theatre to study ballet, but chose to attend the Boris Shchukin Theatre Institute to study acting instead of pursuing a ballet career.
 While still in school, she appeared in one film – The Mexican by director Vladimir Kaplunovskiy.

 Film career

 After three years at the Boris Shchukin Theater, Samoilova landed the lead role of Veronika in Mikhail Kalatozov's war film The Cranes Are Flying in 1957.
 The film was a tremendous success, becoming the only Soviet movie to win the Palme d'Or, at the 1958 Cannes Film Festival.
 Samoilova received a special mention for "Most Modest and Charming Actress".
 She went on to win Best Foreign Actress at the Jussi Awards and the German Film Critics Award for Best Actress in 1958.
 In 1959, she was nominated for Best Foreign Actress at the BAFTA Awards.

 While on tour promoting The Cranes Are Flying, Samoilova met Pablo Picasso who boldly predicted "tomorrow you will be driving in a car through Hollywood".
 The prediction nearly came true, as she received offers to work in Hollywood and other foreign film industries.
 However, upon returning home she learned the Soviet government would forbid her taking foreign roles because she was still a student at the time.

 Instead, Samoilova followed up her role in The Cranes Are Flying with the lead role in Cranes director Mikhail Kalatozov's next film, Letter Never Sent (1959).
 In 1960, she lost her job at the Mayakovsky Theatre and was unemployed for several years.
 Samoilova starred in Giuseppe De Santis' war drama Attack and Retreat (1964).
 Samoilova had the title role in Aleksandr Zarkhi's Anna Karenina (1967), appearing beside her former husband Vasily Lanovoy in the film.

+Nirvana (2008) was Samoilova's final film as an actor.